qkaiser/qkaiser.github.io/_posts/2020-10-27-pule-secure-credentials.markdown

 date:   2020-10-27 10:00:00
 comments: true
 categories: reversing
+excerpt: |
+    In early 2019, I had to assess the latest version (at the time) of Pulse Secure Connect Client, an IPSEC/SSL VPN client developed by Juniper.

+    Given that the client allow end users to save their credentials, one of my tests included verifying how an attacker could recover them.
+The attacker perspective was simple: access to an employee's laptop (either physical access or remote access with low privileges).
+Note that the ability to recover credentials can have serious effects given that they are *almost always* domain credentials.
 ---

+{:.foo}
 ![Reversing]({{site.url}}/assets/pulse_secure_logo.jpg){:width="100%"}

 In early 2019, I had to assess the latest version (at the time) of Pulse Secure Connect Client, an IPSEC/SSL VPN client developed by Juniper.